 - Built-in stud markers

-- Detects materials (metal, wood, AC wire) behind your wall
+- Detects materials (metal, wood) behind your wall

-- Center indicator LED ring will light up when center of stud is found
+- Center indicator LED ring lights up when finding stud center

-- Includes: whole stud detector, 1 AA battery, and owners manual
+- Includes: whole stud detector, 2 AAA batteries (installed), and owners manual

 Ryobi Whole Stud Detector Specifications